daniel-fasiku/daniel-fasiku/README.md

 Hello, I'm Daniel Fasiku, a software developer with an interest in building web, mobile applications and Enterprise Softwares. 🚀

 ## 👀 About Me
  I specialize in building robust and dynamic web applications.
 My expertise spans various cutting-edge technologies, including React, Next.js, Vue.js, HTML5, and advanced CSS3 for creating responsive and engaging front-end experiences.
 Proficient in JavaScript and TypeScript, I ensure seamless functionality and performance.
-On the back end, I leverage my skills in Node.js, Python, and ASP.NET Core for developing scalable and high-performance web services, paired with MongoDB for efficient data management.
+On the back end, I leverage my skills in Node.js, Python, and ASP.NET Core for developing scalable and high-performance desktop apps, paired with MongoDB for efficient data management.
 With a strong foundation in Git, I excel in collaborative environments, consistently delivering high-quality code and innovative solutions.

 ### Frontend Development